-With role assignments, you can dynamically assign tasks to different roles on your team.
+With role assignments, you can dynamically assign tasks to users in different roles on your team.

-This is useful for larger teams where different people might complete a task depending on their role or if you want to dynamically invite external users to complete a specific task:
+This is useful for larger teams where different people might complete a task depending on their role, or if you want to assign different team members to tasks in different Workflow runs, or if you want to dynamically invite external users to complete a specific task or tasks.

 There are 3 ways in which you can assign a role to a task:

-You can use the checklist creator option to automatically assign tasks to the user who runs the checklist.
-This means that the task assignments can dynamically change based on who has run the checklist.
+You can use the Workflow runner variable to automatically assign tasks to the user who manually runs the Workflow.
+This means that the person assigned to the task/s will be dynamically assigned based on who has run the Workflow.

-Then select all the tasks you would like to assign this role to.
-Click Assign, and choose the HR Team role, from the Role tab.
+Next, select all the tasks you would like to assign this role to.
+Click “Assign”, and choose the members field role you want to assign.

-When you run a checklist, you select the HR Team member from the members field and it will dynamically assign that user to the pre-assigned tasks.
+When you run the Workflow, select a team member from the list shown in the member’s field, and it will dynamically assign that user to your tasks.

-When you run the checklist, enter the email into the form field.
-This will invite the employee as a guest in your organization, and give them access to the checklist to complete their assigned task.
+When you run the Workflow, enter an email address into the form field you added earlier.
+This will invite the person as a Guest (External) in your organization, and give them access to the Workflow run to complete their assigned task/s.